forestgrape/coronavirus/coronavirus.md

 * dsDNA := Double stranded DNA

-> A *gene* denotes a piece of storage which encodes a single protein.
+> A *gene* denotes a piece of storage encoding a single protein.

 So genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA which in turn can be translated to proteins.

 ### Interactions between Life Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life:
-* All forms of life except those who are able to do photosynthesis or use thermal energy are dependent on forms of energy produced by other forms of life.
+* All forms of life except those who are able to do photosynthesis or use other inorganic energy sources (thermal, chemical) are dependent on organic energy sources i.e. forms of energy produced by other forms of life.
-* Besides energy mammals including us humans need extern sources for vitamins, essential amino acids, essential fatty acids, ...
+* Besides energy mammals including us humans need extern organic sources for vitamins, essential amino acids, essential fatty acids, ...
 * Many forms of life live in symbiotic relations with many other forms of life: each form providing what it is best at providing at.
-Sometimes out of relations, permanently coupled forms of life develop: E.g. mitochondria as cell organelles.
+Sometimes out of relations, permanently coupled life forms develop: E.g. mitochondria as cell organelles.

 > Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes/machines.
 Where as viruses can't produce all needed enzymes/machines